groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-03-19-work-with-table-row-data-bands-and-conditional-blocks-in-groupdocs.assembly-for-java-18.2/index.md

 url: /2018/03/19/work-with-table-row-data-bands-and-conditional-blocks-in-groupdocs.assembly-for-java-18.2/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['document assembly', 'Document Assembly API']
+tags: ['document assembly', 'Document Assembly API', 'GroupDocs.Assembly for Java']
-categories: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [![Document Assembly API](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/03/groupdocs-assembly-java-1.png)](https://www.groupdocs.com/products/assembly/java)At [GroupDocs](https://www.groupdocs.com/), we keep on updating our products for better user experience.
 In this regard, we are excitedly announcing another monthly release of [GroupDocs.Assembly for Java](https://products.groupdocs.com/assembly/java) **18.2**.
 Using the latest version, you can now add single-column table-row data bands in word processing, spreadsheet, presentation, and email messages with HTML and RTF bodies.
 We would recommend you to [download](https://downloads.groupdocs.com/assembly/java) and integrate this latest release.